 What I am suggesting is that the Henson Company should approach this dispute as the Fraggles would, by listening to the other side and trying to see matters from Steve’s point of view.
 In a real-world setting (or Outer Space setting, if you prefer), I imagine that would involve mediation or some other form of alternative dispute resolution between Steve and representatives of the Henson Company, whether that be the Hensons themselves or not.

-I see the Fraggles as innocents living in their own subterranean Eden.
+I view the Fraggles as innocents living in their own subterranean Eden.
 If not resolved, this issue could bring about their fall from grace.
-I hope that doesn’t happen, and I believe that you may have the power to prevent it.
-I hope you will at least try.
+I hope that you will do whatever is in your power to prevent that from happening.

 Thank you for your time and consideration.